AndradeSig/Wax-Engine/Wiki.md

-setFullscreen(true or false)  -> Enable or Disable Window Full Screen option setResolution(int width, int height)  -> Set a new Resolution for your Window setSize(int width, int height)        -> Set a new Size for yout window
+setFullscreen(true or false)  -> Enable or Disable Window Full Screen option setResolution(int width, int height)  -> Set a new Resolution for your Window setSize(int width, int height)        -> Set a new Size for yout window setLocation(int location)             -> Set a new location for your window

 isOpen()                      -> Check if the Window is open isFullscreen()                -> Check if Window is full screen